Ashley-Owens/RaspberryPi_NAS/README.md

 The `UUID` is the unique identifier of my hard drive.
 `/mnt/hd1` is the location where I mounted the drive and where it should persist.
 `exfat` is the file system type.
-`uid=1000,gid=1000` gives the user `pi` permission to make changes to the drive.
+`uid=1000,gid=1000` gives the user `pi` permission to make changes to the drive files.
 `rw` allows users read and write access.
-`nofail` and the subsequent code allows the Pi to continue booting without error after only waiting 30 seconds if the drive is unattached.
+`nofail` and the subsequent code allows the Pi to continue booting without error after only waiting 30 seconds if the drive is detached.

 I restarted my Pi and ran the `sudo lsblk -o UUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,MODEL` command to ensure the drive mounted properly.
 If you ever want to manually unmount the drive without shutting down the Pi simply type: `sudo umount /mnt/hd1`.

 ### Set Up Samba